TriKro/rsb-content/how-to-use-this-book.md

 Think of this book as a toolbox.

 Like any toolbox, it’s organized to help us find what we’re looking for when we need it.
 When we need a way to test market demand, there’s a section on **Evaluative Market Experiments**.
-When we’re looking to prioritize our ever growing feature list into a **Minimum Viable Product**, there’s a section on **Generative Product Research**.
+When we’re looking to prioritize our ever-growing feature list into a **Minimum Viable Product**, there’s a section on **Generative Product Research**.

-We must know what tool we need before taking it out and using it.
-As innovators, we must be wary of [Maslow’s Hammer](https://en.wikipedia.org/wiki/Law_of_the_instrument), and make sure that we understand what research/experimental method or technique we need before we wind up repeatedly hitting ourselves in the thumb.
+We must know which tool we need before taking it out and using it.
+As innovators, we must be wary of [Maslow’s Hammer](https://en.wikipedia.org/wiki/Law_of_the_instrument) and make sure that we understand which research/experimental method or technique we need before we wind up repeatedly hitting ourselves in the thumb.

 The index for navigating this book is not alphabetical, chronological, or ontological.
 The index is ordered by what you’re trying to learn.
 Are you trying to learn about your customer?
 How to price your product?
 What will make your users come back?